cknizek/Copper/README.md

 General
 -- This program was written using CircuitPython, Adafruit's version of MicroPython.

+-- The HID ProxPro5352A reader can take in between 12-28VDC (max).
+I highly recommend using a 24VDC *linear* power supply.

 Storage
 --> Please, please do not use a microSD card to store any critical data.